-HIV makes aging itself more complicated.
-But plenty of people have had HIV for years, even decades, and are doing well.
+Although HIV makes aging more complicated, plenty of people have had the disease for years, even decades, and are doing well.

-5. Difficulty adjusting.
-"I talk to people with HIV who say, 'I didn't expect to live to middle age,'" says Hare. "'But now I'm middle-aged and I'm probably going to live another 30 years.'"
-Many people who got HIV long ago didn't plan for a long life, and adjusting can be a challenge.
+You may need to reconsider how you're thinking about your future.
+"I talk to people with HIV who say, 'I didn't expect to live to middle age, but now I'm middle-aged and I'm probably going to live another 30 years,'" Hare says.
+This adjustment can be a challenge.

 Call your local health department to learn about resources for people with HIV, he suggests.
 Your local Council on Aging is another good place to start looking for programs and services to bring you up to speed and give you things to consider.